-Office Hours Spring 2014Monday 1-2:30pm, Tuesday 1-3pm, or by appointment
+Office Hours Fall 2014Monday 1-2:30pm, Tuesday 1-3pm, and by appointment.

 His recent publications include articles in The Journal of Popular Culture and Film and History Journal, as well as book chapters on Turner Network Television's made-for-TV westerns, American situation comedies, and critical pedagogy and mass advertising.
 He has also presented papers and served as panel chairs at the Association for Education in Journalism and Mass Communication (AEJMC), Broadcast Education Association, Film and History League, and American Culture Association/Popular Culture Association annual conventions.
-He also judges convention paper submissions for the Critical and Cultural Studies Division and Entertainment Studies Interest Group of the AEJMC, as well as faculty video submissions for the Production, Aesthetics and Criticism Division of the Broadcast Education Association.

-David’s free-time pursuits include playing golf, cooking, and
+David’s free-time pursuits include playing golf, cooking, and touring New England.

 The Fugitive, Wayne State University Press, November 30, 2011.